ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/reverse_proxy.md

 Serving grace is not always allowed by default because:

-- it's a safe default.
+- It's a safe default.
 Even if just for anonymous users, stale cache can easily be confusing during acceptance testing.
 - It means REST API, which is used by the back office, would serve stale data, breaking the UI.

 !!! tip "Customizing stale cache handling"